-All fish were classified by origin (hatchery or wild) based on a hierarchical key of external marks and internal tags identified at LGR and after post hoc genetic analysis conducted in the laboratory (Appendix A-4).
-At the LGR trap, the presence or absence of an adipose fin was examined first.
+All fish were classified by origin (hatchery or wild) based on a hierarchical key of external marks and internal tags identified at LGR and after post-hoc genetic analysis conducted in the laboratory (Appendix A-4).
+At the LGR trap, the presence or absence of an adipose fin was determined first.
 All fish considered to have a clipped adipose fin (absent or partial clip evident by a healed scar) were classified as ad-clipped hatchery fish.
 Although most hatchery steelhead and Chinook Salmon have a clipped adipose fin (hereafter ad-clipped), some were released with an unclipped adipose fin (hereafter ad-intact) for supplementation or broodstock management purposes.
 All ad-intact fish were subsequently scanned for CWT and examined for ventral fin clips or other external marks and tags.
-Any ad-intact fish with the presence of a CWT, ventral fin clip, or (for steelhead only) dorsal fin erosion were classified as ad-intact hatchery fish.
-The trap crew sampled fin tissue from all ad-intact fish; genotyping for parentage-based tagging (PBT) analysis was conducted post hoc to further classify ad-intact hatchery fish (Hargrove et al. 2020).
-In summary, final classification of hatchery fish was made using any of five marks or tags: adipose fin clip (complete removal or partial clip), CWT, ventral fin clip, dorsal or ventral fin erosion (steelhead only), or PBT.
+Any ad-intact fish with the presence of a CWT or ventral fin clips were classified as ad-intact hatchery fish.
+The trap crew sampled fin tissue from all ad-intact fish; genotyping for parentage-based tagging (PBT) analysis was conducted post hoc to further classify ad-intact hatchery fish (Hargrove et al. 2021a).
+In summary, final classification of hatchery fish was made using any of four marks or tags: adipose fin clip (complete removal or partial clip), CWT, ventral fin clip, or PBT.
 Information associated with previous PIT tagging events was not used to determine origin.